 |August 21||Major Breckinridge was wounded.|

-Fitzhugh Lee was badly wounded and Major General Thomas Rosser took over command of the division.
+Fitzhugh Lee was badly wounded and Brigadier General Wickham took over command of the division.
+Colonel Thomas Munford took over the brigade as senior colonel.

 |September 21||Front Royal|